KanybekMomukeyev/FacebookChat/README.md

 ------
-This is project not finished yet.
+This project is under development.